score-json/nlohmann_json/TSF/trustable/assertions/TA-ANALYSIS_CONTEXT.md

 normative: false
 ---

+(Note: The guidance, evidence, confidence scoring and checklist sections below are copied from [CodeThink's documentation of TSF](https://codethinklabs.gitlab.io/trustable/trustable/trustable/TA.html).
+However, the answers to each point in the evidence list and checklist are specific to this project.)

 **Guidance**

-This assertion is satisfied to the extent that test data, and data collected from monitoring of deployed versions of XYZ, has been analysed, and the results used to inform the refinement of Expectations and risk analysis.
+This assertion is satisfied to the extent that test data, and data collected from monitoring of deployed versions of nlohmann/json, has been analysed, and the results used to inform the refinement of Expectations and risk analysis.

 The extent of the analysis is with sufficient precision to confirm that: